BloodBowlBase/EHeresy/docs/legions_imperialis_campaigns/breakthrough_campaign_the_northern_desolation.md

 ### Ravaged World

-Each battle in the Northern Desolation campaign uses the Fog of War additional rules, found on [page 72], including the optional Deadly Fog of War rules.
+Each battle in the Northern Desolation campaign uses the Fog of War additional rules, found [on page 72](fog_of_war.md), including the optional Deadly Fog of War rules.

 ### Route Rules